 Skin Cancer Treatment in Austin, TX

 With more people diagnosed with skin cancer every year in the U.S. than every other form of cancer combined, the skin cancer epidemic is a rapidly rising and growing threat.
 In fact, estimates suggest that 1 out of 5 Americans is going to have some form of skin cancer before age 70.
 Due to the disease’s widespread prevalence, it is important to have a general understanding of skin cancer in the event you may need treatment.
-At Tru-Skin Dermatology, we are proud to offer an extensive array of skin cancer treatments, as well as free skin cancer screenings throughout the year in different Central Texas locations.
+At Tru-Skin Dermatology, we are proud to offer an extensive array of skin cancer treatments, as well as skin cancer screenings throughout the year in different Central Texas locations.

 Skin cancer types

 Defined as the uncontrolled growth of abnormal skin cells, skin cancer is generally a locally destructive malignant skin growth.
 It starts in the epidermis cell, but it rarely metastasizes (spreads to other body parts) to become life threatening.